In Exercises 5–8, assume that the Poisson distribution applies; a... | Channels for Pearson+

 Expected Value

 The expected value is a key concept in probability that represents the average outcome of a random variable over a large number of trials.
-In the context of the Poisson distribution, the expected number of occurrences can be calculated by multiplying the average rate (mean) by the number of intervals considered, providing a basis for predicting outcomes.
+In the context of the Poisson distribution, the expected value is equal to the mean (λ), which indicates the average number of occurrences—in this case, the average number of hurricanes per year.

 Recommended video: